Rapenburg 65, 2311 GJ Leiden

 Monday 22 July

-Introduction to the arm’s length principle and Traditional Transaction Methods
+Introduction to the arm’s length principle and transfer pricing methods

 The arm’s length principle is the international standard set by the OECD to determine the transfer prices in intragroup situations.
 In the last decade, the new organizational models adopted by MNEs and the different kind of transactions arising led the OECD to launch new projects in order to fine-tune the 1995 Guidelines with the current economic scenario.
-This day will firstly focus on the milestones of the arm’s length principle, its recent developments, and why it is still, as confirmed by the recent OECD report on Base Erosion and Profit Shifting, a hot topic for MNEs.
-In the afternoon section, the application and the main characteristics of the traditional transaction methods will be addressed by under both a theoretical and practical perspective.
+This day firstly focuses on the milestones of the arm’s length principle, its recent developments, and why it is still, as confirmed by the recent OECD report on Base Erosion and Profit Shifting, a hot topic for MNEs.
+Moreover, the application and the main characteristics of the traditional transaction methods and transactional profit methods is addressed by under both a theoretical and practical perspective.

 Tuesday 23 July